 The usual rivers are included such as Rhine, Moselle, Elbe, Main, Danube, Seine, Soane, Rhone, Douro (Portugal), Gironde and Garonne (SW France), and St. Petersburg to Moscow along rivers, canals and across lake and reservoirs.
 More unusual are the Guadalquivir and Guadiana rivers in Andalusia (Southern Spain); the Po in Northern Italy; the Loire from St. Nazaire inland to Nantes and Angers (via shallow-draft paddleboat); Amsterdam to Berlin via waterways that connect the Rhine and tributaries with the Elbe across Northern Germany; and the Elbe and Moldau inland as far as central Prague by new shallow sternwheelers 80-passenger L’ELBE PRINCESSE (in service) and L’ELBE PRINCESSE II (2018) taking 86 passengers.
 European river cruises operate near year round.

-Beyond Europe, the Chobe River in southern Africa plus Victoria Falls, and Mekong in Cambodia & Vietnam, are exotic options.
+Beyond Europe, the Chobe River in southern Africa plus Victoria Falls, Irrawaddy in Myanmar (Burma),and Mekong in Cambodia & Vietnam, are exotic options.

 In another category, canal cruises operate on waterways throughout France using 22-passenger barges.
 Coastal cruises operate from Naples to Italian ports, islands and Sicily, and in the Adriatic to mostly Croatian ports and Montenegro and Greece, including Corfu.

-New for 2018 will be 9-nights cruising the St. Lawrence River aboard the newly rebuilt MS JACQUES CARTIER, calling at Quebec City, Montreal, Kingston, Toronto and Niagara Falls and passing along the St. Lawrence Seaway.
+New for 2018, CroisiEurope will be booking agents for selected 9-night cruises of the St. Lawrence River aboard the newly rebuilt MS JACQUES CARTIER, calling at Quebec City, Montreal, Kingston, Toronto and Niagara Falls and passing along the St. Lawrence Seaway.

 A French cruise line with an international passenger list may appeal to English speakers who would like to travel with Europeans (with French, Belgian and French-speaking Swiss in the majority), rather than just mostly North Americans.